 Asia Symposium on Quality Electronic Design (ASQED)

-Embedded Poster Papers
+Poster Papers

-Please refer to the program for a complete list of embedded poster papers.
 In general the Poster session papers are displayed simultaneously with authors standing next to their posters.
 The author should be prepared to give a short description of their work, if asked, and answer questions from those attending.
 The audience does not stay in one place, but is expected to walk from one poster to another, and talk to the authors about their work.
 Discussion is therefore one-on-one with the author rather than to a general audience.
 After orally presenting their papers, Authors of poster papers should go to their poster to answer any questions the attendees might have.
+Please contact your session chairs prior to July 3, 2015 and make sure they know who is presenting the paper and ask them any questions you might have.

 More Guidelines for Preparing Posters:

-• The title of your paper should appear in block letters which are 2.5 to 5 cm high (1-2 in, 110-220 point).
-The remaining text should be at least 1 to 2 cm high (0.4-0.8 in, 44-88 pt) to be easily legible to viewers who may stand as far as 2 meters (6 ft) away.
+• The title of your paper should appear in block letters about 60~90 points.
+The remaining text should be at least 24~40 points to be easily legible to viewers who may stand as far as 2 meters (~6 ft) away.

 • Plan on having an Introduction/Outline and a Summary/Conclusion clearly shown on your board.
 Catch the attention of the attendee with bullet lists, charts, figures, tables, equations, and photographs as applicable to highlight the important technical content of your paper.